Begin Your Career in the Conservative Movement with a Young America's Foundation Internship

 It is no wonder interns often tell us they learn more from our programs in one day than they do during an entire semester at school!

 In addition to participating in conferences and seminars, interns learn invaluable skills working under the direction of our office staff.

 Our experienced staff oversees the training of interns in a number of areas, including policy research, analysis, and writing.
 We devote considerable resources to helping students improve their skills in these areas that employers often report are lacking in prospective hires.

 Interns who work under the supervision of our staff to develop quality op-eds and blogs may enjoy the benefit of having their pieces published.

 Interns are provided with a $1,000 monthly stipend, but you must find your own housing and have access to a car.
 Click here for the intern application.
-Fall and winter applications are currently open.
-Applications are due April 1 for the summer term and December 1 for the spring term.
+Applications are due March 1 for the summer term and December 1 for the spring term.
 Available positions are:

 Headquarters Internships, Herndon, Virginia

 Our Sarah T. Hermann interns train under the supervision of our experienced national headquarters staff.

 Benefits include exclusive training at the National Conservative Student Conference, National High School Leadership Conference, CPAC, seminars, and Capitol Hill events.